jenademoodley/solving-the-towers-of-hanoi-using-genetic-programming/README.md

 # solving-the-towers-of-hanoi-using-genetic-programming
-Uses a genetic programming model to solve the towers of hanoi problem for diferent ring sizes
+Uses a genetic programming model to solve the towers of hanoi problem for different ring sizes

 It is recommended that Notepad++ be used to open the created text files.